pguse/ics4u-2025/exercises/06 - class/class.md

-# Using Classes in Rust
+# Using Classes in Java

 In **IntelliJ IDEA**, create a **New Project** called MyMath.